 Biometric Information: Under the Illinois Biometric Information Privacy Act (BIPA), any person or business scanning or otherwise obtaining your biometric information (such as fingerprints, face scans, etc.) must first obtain your written authorization, as well as institute a data destruction policy so that your information does not become compromised.
 Damages range from $1000-$5000 per violation.

-Credit and Debit Card Receipts: Electronically generated credit / debit card receipts which show any digits of the credit / debit card number other than the last five or the expiration date violate the law and could entitle you to a recovery.
+Credit and Debit Card Receipts: Electronically generated credit/debit card receipts which show more than the last five digits of the card number or the expiration date violate the law and could entitle you to recovery.

 Collection Letters and Practices: The Fair Debt Collection Practices Act gives consumers certain rights and prohibits certain methods of attempting to collect debts.
 You may be entitled to recover up to $1000 plus actual damages.
 The most common violations include the following:

 ▪ Contacting family members, neighbors and employers

 ▪ Notices of privacy rights/information practices that state that your information can be disclosed to subprime lenders and other third parties for marketing purposes